spacelabdev/spacelab-react/InitialUserDoc.md

   -->

   # Donate
   - As a non-profit 503c organization, we have a donation page setup to help fund The Spacelab Nonprofit.
-All donations are used to improve the website as well as eventual funding of our interns here at The Spacelab Nonprofit!
+All donations are used to improve the website as well as the eventual funding of our interns here at The Spacelab Nonprofit.
-  - You are free to donate as little or as much as you want-- all proceeds are invested back into the organization.
+  - You are free to donate as little or as much as you want-- all proceeds are invested back into the organization!

  # Contact

- - In this page you can contact us for any questions, inquires or others!
+ - Click on the Contact tab to get in touch with us!
+We are excited to answer any questions you may have!